 Donkey Study Question and Scope

-To avoid accidentally weighting a donkey twice, each donkey was marked after weighing.
-To address the possibility of measurement bias and assess repeatability of the weighing process, 31 donkeys were measured twice, without the staff knowing that a donkey was being reweighed (Chapter 2).
+To avoid accidentally weighing a donkey twice, each donkey was marked after weighing.
+To quantify the measurement error and assess repeatability of the weighing process, 31 donkeys were measured twice, without the staff knowing that a donkey was being reweighed.

-With this sampling process in mind, the main sources of bias for this data include:
+With this sampling process in mind, potential sources of bias for this data include:

-selection bias: only donkeys brought to the sanctuary were enrolled in the study, and when there were too many donkeys at a site, a non-random sample was selected.
+Only donkeys brought to the sanctuary were enrolled in the study, and when there were too many donkeys at a site, a nonrandom sample was selected.